Event Policies for Syslogs and Traps

 Download this manual as a PDF file

-This section describes how to set up Event Policies for events with a source of Syslog and Trap messages.
+This section describes how to set up Event Policies in Skylar One (formerly SL1) for events with a source of Syslog and Trap messages.

 • To view a pop-out list of menu options, click the menu icon ().